Documentation forSolarWinds Observability

 file

-The value is an object containing various keys-value pairs for logging to a separate file.
-This is an optional key and by default is not defined; if left undefined no logs are written to a separate file.
+The value is an object containing various key-value pairs for logging to a separate file.
+This is an optional key and by default is not defined.
+If it is left undefined, no logs are written to a separate file.
 The child keys are:

 location